rails/rails/guides/source/plugins.md

 ActiveRecord::Base.send :include, Yaffle::ActsAsYaffle
 ```

-When you run +rake+ you should see the tests all pass:
+When you run `rake` you should see the tests all pass:

 ```bash
 	5 tests, 5 assertions, 0 failures, 0 errors, 0 skips